sxcntqnt/CCONK/README.md

 ## 🌟 Introduction

-FLAM is an innovative fleet management software designed to help you shorten, track, and optimize your links effortlessly.
+FLAM is an innovative fleet management software designed to help you shorten, track, and optimize your fleet effortlessly.
 Built with React, Node.js, and MongoDB, FLAM provides powerful analytics and user-friendly features to enhance your link-sharing experience.